PYender/ieh-change-measure-delta/README.md

 M. Wlodarczyk, “**Screening Chaos: Impact Assessment of the Chaos Function χ and Its Link to the Non-Repeating Past Paradigm (PNP)**,” Zenodo, v0.1, 2025.
 DOI: https://doi.org/10.5281/zenodo.17650719.

 If you use the Supplement to Screening Chaos (v0.1_2026):
 M. Wlodarczyk, “**Supplement to Screening Chaos: Converted χ, Strategic Advantage Through Chaos-to-Probability Transformation**,” Zenodo, v0.1_2026, 2026.
-DOI: **TBD after Zenodo publication**.
+DOI: https://doi.org/10.5281/zenodo.18886513.

 License
 By default, text and figures in this repository are licensed under CC BY 4.0 (Creative Commons Attribution 4.0 International).